sufyanshk/BaderPostProcess/README.md

 # BaderPostProcess
 Post processing of Bader charge files.
+Other interesting repositories can be found on my personal website: <a href="https://sufyanshk.github.io/">sufyanshk.github.io</a>

 The `AECCR0`, `AECCR2`, `CHGCAR`, `CONTCAR`, and `POTCAR` files should be in the current directory.
 This code is written for `VASP` generated `CONTCAR` file having 128 atoms of 2 elements.